kristofzerbe/kiko.io/source/_posts/2022/Creating-Icon-Font-from-SVG-Files.md

 );
 ```

 I little explanation on that ...
-First of all ``gulp-iconfontCss`` has to be inserted before piping the files through ``gulp-iconfont``, in order to create the CSS file properly.
+First of all the task for **gulp-iconfont-css** has to be inserted before piping the files through **gulp-iconfont**, in order to create the CSS file properly.
 Following options were used:

 #### gulp-iconfont-css